We advise people to work on problems that are important but neglected, and to try to increase the contribution they’re able to have.

 If you announce that you’re going to work on a particular problem, or experiment with a particular approach, you can discourage other people from doing the same thing, because they will feel like you’ve got it handled.

 For example, once 80,000 Hours said it was going to do research into how to do the most good with your career, we delayed anyone else in the effective altruism community from starting a similar project.

 This has become a larger concern for us as we’ve become more focussed on deepening our understanding of our priority paths and top global priorities.
 There’s a chance our existence might discourage people from doing research into careers focused on other problems, like global health and development.

 We’re not telling you that you should only start a new project if you’re certain you’ll succeed.
-The other side of this problem, is that it’s bad when qualified people successfully identify a gap, but don’t take initiative because they think it’s already being handled by others, or wait for somebody better to come along.
+The other side of this problem is that it’s bad when qualified people successfully identify a gap but don’t take initiative because they think it’s already being handled by others — or they wait for somebody better to come along.

 We’re just pointing out that announcing the start of your project isn’t costless for the rest of your field, so it’s worth doing at least a bit of due diligence before moving ahead and potentially discouraging others.
 Get advice from people you trust to be honest about whether you’re a reasonable fit for the project you’re considering.
 Ask around to see if anybody else in your field has similar plans; maybe you should merge projects, collaborate, or coordinate on which project should move forward.

 Lastly, try to be honest with yourself about the likelihood that you’ll actually follow through with your plans.
 One of the most avoidable (and costly) forms of crowding out is when people announce a project but never really get it off the ground.
 For example, we’ve heard several people say they don’t want to start a local effective altruist group because one already exists, but then the existing group soon becomes neglected or entirely inactive.

 6. Creating other coordination problems